hark130/Elven_Chain/README.md

     [ ] Implement Section Header
     [ ] Implement Program Data
     [ ] Implement Section Data
+    [ ] Better way to convert a char value to int?
+    [ ] What about multi-byte char values?

 ## NOTES TO THE WORLD (and future Hark)
 ### Implementing new members of the Elf_Details struct involves updating the following: